labex-labs/open-source-labs/css/30-seconds-of-css/lab-custom-text-selection/intro.md

 # Introduction

-In this lab, we will explore the world of CSS programming and learn how to modify the styling of web pages.
-The lab is designed to provide hands-on experience in using CSS selectors, properties, and values to create visually appealing web pages.
-By the end of the lab, you will have a solid understanding of how CSS works and be able to create custom styles for your own web projects.
+In this lab, we will explore the world of CSS programming and learn how to style web pages using various CSS properties and selectors.
+The purpose of this lab is to provide hands-on experience to beginners and intermediate level developers to enhance their skills in creating visually appealing web pages.
+Through this lab, you will also learn how to troubleshoot common CSS issues and use best practices in your coding.